Categories of partial equivalence relations as localizations: Introduction

 \section{Introduction}

-In 1980, Hyland, Johnstone and Pitts~\cite{hjp80} introduced the notion of \emph{tripos} together with the \emph{\tttc} in order to define {realizability toposes}.
-A tripos is an indexed poset $\trip:\catcpos$ with sufficient structure to interpret higher order logic, and the associated topos $\catc[\trip]$ is the category of partial equivalence relations and compatible functional relations in the internal logic of~$\trip$.
-The proof that $\catc[\trip]$ is a topos~\cite[Theorem~2.13]{hjp80} relies on the higher-order structure of $\trip$, but the category $\catc[\trip]$ is \emph{definable} as soon as $\trip$ is a \emph{regular hyperdoctrine} -- \ie an indexed poset with the necessary structure to interpret the $(\ex,\wedge,\top)$-fragment of first order logic -- and in this more general case $\catc[\trip]$ can be characterized as `the least Barr-exact envelope of $\catc$ which realizes the predicates of $\trip$ as subobjects' (Pitts states this in slightly less generality in the abstract of~\cite{pitts2002}).
-The fact that the construction of $\catc[\trip]$ only relies on regular logic also implies that it is functorial \wrt transformations $\Phi:\trip\to\triq$ of regular hyperdoctrines that commute with the interpretation of regular logic, but remarkably it turns out that if the domain $\trip$ has \emph{more} logical structure (specifically if it is a tripos) then it is possible to construct functors from transformations $\Phi$ preserving \emph{less} logical structure (specifically only finite meets), a phenomenon that that was exploited in~\cite{hjp80} to construct geometric morphisms between toposes from geometric morphisms between triposes, and has been analyzed in a 2-categorical framework in~\cite{frey2015triposes}.
+Hyland, Johnstone and Pitts introduced the notion of \emph{tripos}, together with the \emph{\tttc}, as a powerful tool to describe elementary toposes, in particular the novel family of \emph{realizability toposes}~\cite{hjp80}.
+A tripos is an indexed poset $\trip:\catcpos$ with sufficient structure to interpret intuitionistic higher order logic, and the associated topos $\catc[\trip]$ is defined as a category of partial equivalence relations and compatible functional relations in the internal language of~$\trip$.
+The proof that $\catc[\trip]$ is a topos~\cite[Theorem~2.13]{hjp80} relies on the higher-order structure of $\trip$, but the construction of $\catc[\trip]$ is well-defined and produces an \emph{exact category}\footnote{I.e.\ a regular category with effective equivalence relations; called \emph{effective regular} category in~\cite{elephant1}.} as soon as $\trip$ models the $(\ex,\wedge,\top)$-fragment of first order logic.
+In the terminology of~\cite{maietti2012elementary,maietti2012unifying,maietti2017triposes} such a $\trip$ is called an \emph{existential doctrine}.
+If $\trip$ furthermore models \emph{equality}\,---\,thus the $(\ex,\wedge,\top,=)$-fragment of first order logic known as \emph{regular logic}~\cite[D1.1]{elephant2}\,---\,then it is called an \emph{elementary} existential doctrine\footnote{The term `elementary existential doctrine' was introduced by Lawvere~\cite{lawvere1970equality} for a slightly different\,---\,in particular non-posetal\,---\,notion, and was adapted by Maietti and Rosolini to the posetal setting.}.
+In~\cite{maietti2012unifying}, Maietti and Rosolini show that for elementary existential doctrines $\trip$, the construction of $\csqp$ can be characterized as left biadjoint to a forgetful functor $U:\catex\to\cateed$ sending exact categories to their indexed poset of subobjects, see Example \ref{ex:indexed-posets}\ref{ex:indexed-posets:canonical-indexing}.

+This characterization implies immediately that the assignment sending elementary existential doctrines $\trip$ to exact categories $\catc[\trip]$ is functorial \wrt the morphisms of $\cateed$, which are indexed monotone maps preserving the connectives of regular logic.
+However, remarkably, it turns out that between indexed posets with \emph{more} logical structure (specifically triposes) it is possible to construct functors from indexed monotone maps $\Phi:\trip\to\triq$ preserving \emph{less} logical structure (specifically only finite meets); a phenomenon that was exploited in~\cite{hjp80} to construct geometric morphisms between toposes from suitable adjunctions of indexed monotone maps between triposes, and has been analyzed in a 2-categorical framework in~\cite{frey2015triposes}.